lyzhng/tabble/README.md

 ## :pencil:  Overview
 Tabble is a Firefox extension that displays all your tabs in a single tab, otherwise known as your Table of Contents Tab.
 From there, you can navigate to any of your tabs in different windows.

+## :eyes:  Demo
+Not available at the moment.

 ## :zap:  Technologies and Resources
 - [Vue](https://vuejs.org/v2/guide/)
 - [Parcel](https://parceljs.org/)